 Seasonal Adjustment in the CPI

 Each year with the release of the January CPI, seasonal adjustment factors are recalculated to reflect price movements from the just-completed calendar year.
 This routine annual recalculation may result in revisions to seasonally adjusted indexes for the previous 5 years.
-BLS will make available recalculated seasonally adjusted indexes, as well as recalculated seasonal adjustment factors, for the period January 2013 through December 2017, on Wednesday, February 7, 2018.
-The revised indexes and seasonal factors will be available on this page.
+BLS has made available recalculated seasonally adjusted indexes, as well as recalculated seasonal adjustment factors, for the period January 2013 through December 2017, on Wednesday, February 7, 2018.
+The revised indexes and seasonal factors are available on this page.

 2018 Seasonal Factors and Seasonally Adjusted Data Revisions for January 2013–December 2017, issued February 2018